NYPL/hold-request-result-consumer/README.md

 2. Install required dependencies.
    * Run `npm install` to install Node.js packages.
    * Run `composer install` to install PHP packages.
-   * If you have not already installed `node-lambda` as a global package, run `npm install -g node-lambda`.

 ## Configuration